In the heat of the summer, watermelon is a great fruit to enjoy. Blend some up with mint and rum to make Spiked Agua Fresca!Jump to Recipe

-Tomorrow is officially the First Day of Summer.
-But here in South Texas, it’s been summer since the beginning of May, so we’ve been trying to find ways to cool ourselves off while we enjoy the outdoors.
+This week is officially the First Day of Summer.
+But here in South Texas, it’s been summer since the beginning of May.
+We’ve been trying to find ways to cool ourselves off while we enjoy the outdoors.
+We enjoy fresh drinks such as strawberry mojitos, so decided to try one I’d heard of before called agua fresca.

 One of our favorite fruits in the summer is watermelon.
 We often buy a whole melon and cut it up to munch on for the next few days.
-It’s perfect for when the boys come in from playing outside since it’s cool and refreshing plus will help keep them hydrated since it is 91% water.
+It’s perfect for when the boys come in from playing outside since it’s cool and refreshing.
+Plus will help keep them hydrated since watermelon is 91% water.

 Now and then we have more watermelon than we can eat.
 I don’t like it when it’s too hard, but also don’t like it to get squishy.
 There are about one or two days of optimal watermelon eating for me.
 The boys will eat it when it isn’t quite as ripe, but it still often leaves us with extra.

 And I’ve mentioned before in my updates about the garden that we have an overabundance of mint leaves and have been searching for something to make with it.
-I like to make Strawberry Mojitos, but those take a few ingredients that we don’t always have in the pantry unless we plan on it.
+We like to make mojitos, but those take a few ingredients that we don’t always have in the pantry unless we plan on it.

-So one evening recently, Justin started looking for ideas to use both the watermelon and mint that we have in the refrigerator and found a lot of recipes for Agua Fresca.
-But the boys were at our in-laws for the night, and we wanted something a little more since we were “off duty” as parents.
+So one evening recently, Justin started looking for ideas to use both the watermelon and mint.
+I told him to search for agua fresca.
+We had everything and decided to give it a try.
+The boys were at my in-laws for the night so we wanted an adult drink since we were “off duty”.

 So we added a bit of rum to the drink, and it was delicious.
 And dangerous.
 I couldn’t taste the rum at all in the drink, but I could feel it a little bit later!